-- 84.1 The Nomination, Remuneration and Culture Committee must call for nominations for the offices to be filled by notice given to voting members (of the Company, the Commodity Council, or the Region, as the case may be) in one of the following ways: - (a) by post to each voting member (of the Company, the Commodity Council, or the Region, as the case may be); or - (b) by advertisement: - i if the Company publishes a journal, newsletter, or electronic publication that it gives to members free of charge, in that publication; or - ii in a daily newspaper circulating in the area where the voting members (of the Company, the Commodity Council, or the Region, as the case may be) live or work.

-84.2 The notice must state:
+- 83.1 The Nominations and Remuneration Committee must call for nominations for the offices to be filled by notice given to voting members (of the Company or the Region, as the case may be) in one of the following ways: - (a) by post to each voting member (of the Company or the Region, as the case may be); or - (b) by advertisement: - i. if the Company publishes a journal, newsletter or electronic publication that it gives to members free of charge, in that publication; or - in a daily newspaper circulating in the area where the voting members (of the Company or the Region, as the case may be) live or work. - 83.2 The notice must state: - (a) the closing day for nomination; - (b) that nominations close on midday on the closing day; - (c) that nominations for office must be written, signed by the nominee the proposer and a seconder and given to the Nominations and Remuneration Committee before nominations close; - (d) the starting and finishing days for a ballot to decide the result of the election if ballots become necessary under clause 84; and

-- (a) the closing day for nomination; - (b) that nominations close at 5pm on the closing day; - (c) that nominations for office must be written, signed by the nominee the proposer and a seconder and given to the Nomination, Remuneration and Culture Committee before nominations close; - (d) the starting and finishing days for a ballot to decide the result of the election if ballots become necessary under clause 85; and - (e) that only financial voting members (of the Company, the Commodity Council, or the Region, as the case may be) when nominations close may vote in the elections. - A financial voting member is a member whose subscription is no more than 60 days in arrears at the date of opening for nominations for ballot. - A nomination for office must be written, signed by the nominee and a proposer and seconder all of whom must be voting members and given to the Nomination, Remuneration and Culture Committee before nominations close. - 84.5 A person may nominate for more than one position. - 84.6 If a nomination complies with clause 84.4 , the Nomination, Remuneration and Culture Committee must accept it. - A candidate may withdraw the candidate's nomination by written notice given to the Nomination, Remuneration and Culture Committee no later than 7 days after nominations close. - 84.8 If a nomination is given to the Nominations and Remuneration and CultureCommittee after nominations have closed the Nominations and Remuneration andCulture Committee must reject it.

-- 84.9 If a nomination is not written or is not signed by the nominee, the proposer, or a seconder all of whom are voting members or is otherwise defective, the Nomination, Remuneration and Culture Committee must before rejecting a person's nomination as defective (other than because the person is not eligible to hold the office that the nomination is for): - (a) notify the person of the defect; and - (b) if practicable, give the person the opportunity of remedying the defect within a stated period of not less than 7 days after the person is notified. - 84.10 If practicable, the notice must be given before nominations close. - 84.11 Failure to give the notice does not invalidate the election.
+- (e) that only financial voting members (of the Company or the Region, as the case may be) when nominations close may vote in the elections. - 83.3 A financial voting member is a member whose subscription is no more than 60 days in arrears at the date of opening for nominations for ballot. - 83.4 A nomination for office must be written, signed by the nominee and a proposer and seconder all of whom must be voting members and given to the Nominations and Remuneration Committee before nominations close. - 83.5 A person may nominate for more than 1 position. - 83.6 If a nomination complies with clause 83.4 , the Nominations and Remuneration Committee must accept it. - 83.7 A candidate may withdraw the candidate's nomination by written notice given to the Nominations and Remuneration Committee no later than 7 days after nominations close. - 83.8 If a nomination is given to the Nominations and Remuneration Committee after nominations have closed the Nominations and Remuneration Committee must reject it. - 83.9 If a nomination is not written or is not signed by the nominee, the proposer or a seconder all of whom are voting members or is otherwise defective, the Nominations and Remuneration Committee must before rejecting a person's nomination as defective (other than because the person is not eligible to hold the office that the nomination is for): - (a) notify the person of the defect; and - (b) if practicable, give the person the opportunity of remedying the defect within a stated period of not less than 7 days after the person is notified. - 83.10 If practicable, the notice must be given before nominations close. - 83.11 Failure to give the notice does not invalidate the election.

-85. When a ballot must be held
+84. When a ballot must be held

-- 85.1 If there are more candidates for election to an office than the number to be elected: - (a) a ballot under clauses 87 to 94must be conducted by a returning officer engaged by an independent voting service provider appointed by the Board provided that the returning officer must not be an employee or member of the Company, an officer, a Regional President or a Regional Councillor; and - (b) the Nomination, Remuneration and Culture Committee must forward the nominations to the returning officer - 85.2 The ballot must be a secret postal ballot or may be conducted (in whole or in part) electronically as determined by the Board.
+- 84.1 If there are more candidates for election to an office than the number to be elected: - (a) a ballot under clauses 86 to 93must be conducted by a returning officer engaged by an independent voting service provider appointed by the Board provided that the returning officer must not be an employee or member of the Company, an officer, a Regional President or a Regional Councillor; and - (b) the Nominations and Remuneration Committee must forward the nominations to the returning officer - 84.2 The ballot must be a secret postal ballot or may be conducted (in whole or in part) electronically as determined by the Board.

-86. Election without ballot
+85. Election without ballot